ShaktiNTripathi/phonepe_paymentgetway/README.md

-PhonePe Payment Gateway Integration 🚀
+🌟 PhonePe Payment Gateway Integration
-A sleek PHP-based integration for PhonePe Payment Gateway Welcome to the PhonePe Payment Gateway Integration for e-commerce applications!
-This project provides a secure, robust, and user-friendly way to process online payments using PhonePe.
-Built for SAF Accessories, it supports both UAT (testing) and PROD (production) environments with a stylish receipt page powered by Tailwind CSS. 🎨
+A Modern, Secure, and Stylish PHP Integration for PhonePe Payments

+Welcome to the PhonePe Payment Gateway Integration!
+This PHP-based solution empowers e-commerce platforms with seamless payment processing, built specifically for SAF Accessories.
+With a sleek Tailwind CSS-powered receipt page, it supports both UAT and PROD environments, ensuring a delightful user experience. 🚀

+Note: Ready to elevate your payment system?
+Let’s dive in! 🎉

-📑 Table of Contents
+📋 Table of Contents

-✨ Overview
+🌈 Overview
-🛠 Prerequisites
+🛠️ Prerequisites
-📥 Installation
+📦 Installation
 ⚙️ Configuration
 🚀 Usage
-👤 Collecting Customer Details
+👤 Customer Details
 📂 File Structure
-🗄 Database Schema
+🗃️ Database Schema
-🔍 Troubleshooting
+🔧 Troubleshooting
 🤝 Contributing
 📜 License

-✨ Overview
+🌈 Overview
-This project empowers merchants to:
+This integration is your one-stop solution for:

-🔐 Authenticate with PhonePe using client credentials.
+🔒 Secure Authentication: Connect with PhonePe using client credentials.
-💸 Initiate payments with cart and customer details, redirecting users to PhonePe's checkout.
+💳 Payment Initiation: Redirect users to PhonePe’s checkout with cart and customer data.
+📜 Responsive Receipts: Display stylish payment receipts with Tailwind CSS.
-📄 Process responses, display a responsive receipt, and store orders in a MySQL database.
+🗄️ Order Management: Store orders and customer details in a MySQL database.
-📋 Collect customer details (name, email, address) during payment initiation.

-Designed for SAF Accessories, the integration features a modern receipt page with Tailwind CSS, ensuring a delightful user experience. 🌟
+Designed for SAF Accessories, it combines functionality with aesthetics, making payments smooth and visually appealing. ✨

+Tip: Test in UAT mode before going live to ensure everything works perfectly! 🧪

-🛠 Prerequisites
+🛠️ Prerequisites
-Before you begin, ensure you have:
+Ensure you have the following ready:

+Requirement
+Details

+🐘 PHP
-PHP: 7.4+ with curl and pdo_mysql extensions enabled.
+7.4+ with curl and pdo_mysql extensions

+🗄️ MySQL
-MySQL: 5.7+ for storing order and customer data.
+5.7+ for database storage

+🔑 PhonePe Account
-PhonePe Merchant Account: Client ID, Client Secret, and Client Version from PhonePe.
+Client ID, Secret, and Version from PhonePe

+🌐 Web Server
-Web Server: Apache/Nginx with HTTPS enabled.
+Apache/Nginx with HTTPS enabled

+🎨 Tailwind CSS
-Tailwind CSS: Included via CDN (https://cdn.jsdelivr.net/npm/tailwindcss@2.2.19/dist/tailwind.min.css).
+Included via CDN

-📥 Installation
+📦 Installation
-Follow these steps to set up the project:
+Let’s get started with a seamless setup! 🛠️
+Progress: [██████████ 100%]

 Clone the Repository:
 git clone https://github.com/your-repo/phonepe-payment-gateway.git
 cd phonepe-payment-gateway

+[█████ 50%] Cloning complete

 Set Up the Database:

 Create a MySQL database (e.g., saf_accessories).
-Set up the orders and customers tables (see Database Schema).
+Configure the orders and customers tables (see Database Schema).[███████ 75%] Database ready

 Copy Files:

-Place config.php, initiate_payment.php, and payment_response.php in your web server’s root (e.g., /var/www/html).
+Place config.php, initiate_payment.php, and payment_response.php in your web server’s root (e.g., /var/www/html).[█████████ 90%] Files copied

 Verify Dependencies:

-No external PHP libraries required (uses native cURL and PDO).
+No external PHP libraries needed (uses native cURL and PDO).
-Ensure Tailwind CSS CDN is accessible.
+Ensure Tailwind CSS CDN is accessible.[██████████ 100%] Setup complete

+Warning: Ensure HTTPS is enabled on your server to avoid redirect issues! 🔐

 ⚙️ Configuration
-Update config.php with your PhonePe and database credentials:
+Customize config.php with your credentials:
 <?php
 // PhonePe Configuration
 define('PHONEPE_ENV', 'UAT'); // 'UAT' for testing, 'PROD' for production